-A survey conducted by Nathan Rich Research last year found that men are more concerned with dandruff and scalp greasiness, while women tend to be more preoccupied with split ends and frizzy hair.
-But both genders share similar concerns with prominent hair partings and hair thinning.
+A survey was conducted by Nathan Rich Research.
+It showed that men are more concerned with dandruff and scalp greasiness, while women tend to be more preoccupied with split ends and frizzy hair.
+However, both genders are worried about prominent hair partings and hair thinning.

-The survey also showed that trichology and European herbal hair rememdies are regarded the most credible treatments for hair problems.
-Most respondents indicated their trust in TK TrichoKare, calling it the "most trusted trichological centre".
+The survey also revealed that trichology and European herbal hair remedies are considered the most credible hair treatments.
+Majority of the respondents indicated TK TrichoKare as the “most trusted trichological centre”.

-TrichoKare has helps hundreds of customers regain their hair and scalp health, offering a wide range of services to help hair re-growth.
+TrichoKare has served thousands of customers in recovering their hair and scalp health through a wide range of services.

-Hair Loss occurs when the hair growth cycle is disrupted or when hair follicles are destroyed and replaced with scar tissue.
-It is usually caused by these factors:
+Hair loss occurs when the hair growth cycle is disrupted or when hair follicles are destroyed and replaced with scar tissue.
+It is usually caused by:

-- Hormonal Changes: More commonly due to DHT in androgens, Childbirth, Menopause etc
+Hormonal Changes: Presence of DHT in androgens, Childbirth, Menopause etc.

-- Diet: Low protein diet or calorie-restricted diet and lack of balanced nutrients
+Diet: Low protein diet or a calorie-restricted diet lacking in balanced nutrients

 Hair fall is the first major symptom of hair loss.
-It is normal to lose about 50 - 100 hairs per day, no matter the age.
-If there is excessive hair found on the pillow and toilet floor, or a huge clump of hair on the comb, it means that a trichological check is due.
+It is normal to lose about 50 – 100 strands of hair per day, regardless of your age.
+However, if there is excessive hair found on your pillow, toilet floor or a bunch of hair on the comb after using it, you should schedule for a check with our Trichologist.

-Hair and scalp problems are easier to tackle during the early stage.
+Hair and scalp problems are easier to tackle during the early stages.
 Neglecting it could cause irreversible damage to hair follicles, leading to permanent hair loss.

-A single healthy hair has a normal life span of 2 to 7 years, and when the hair falls out it is replaced with new hair.
-The density of each hair shaft is equal and there are at least 3 strands of hair per pore.
-Hair thinning occurs as the individual hair strands loses density and diameter causing the hair to appear thin and limp.
-The hair follicles get smaller till the hair becomes really fine and the scalp becomes visible.
+A single healthy hair has a life span of 2 to 7 years.
+As the hair falls out, new hair will grow and replace it.
+Each hair shaft is equal in size with up to 3 strands of hair per pore.
+Hair thinning occurs when the density and diameter of the individual hair strand shrink, resulting in the hair to appear thin and limp.
+The hair follicle closes up until the hair becomes fine, causing the scalp to become visible.